primiano/perfetto-docs/docs/data-sources/atrace.md

 without having to worry about which particular system process emits them.

 **App events**: have the same semantics of system events.
-Unlike system events, hoever, they don't have any tag-filtering capability (all app events share the same tag `ATRACE_TAG_APP`) but can be enabled on a per-app basis.
+Unlike system events, however, they don't have any tag-filtering capability (all app events share the same tag `ATRACE_TAG_APP`) but can be enabled on a per-app basis.

 See the [TraceConfig](#traceconfig) section below for instructions on how to